LuisAlejandro/agoras/docs/credentials/threads.rst

 - Check that your app credentials are still valid
 - Verify your app hasn't been disabled or restricted

-**"Redirect URI mismatch" error**:
-- Ensure the redirect URI in your command exactly matches the one in Meta app settings
-- Check for trailing slashes or protocol differences (http vs https)
-- Verify the redirect URI is added to your app's allowed redirect URIs list

 For more help, consult the `Meta Threads API documentation <https://developers.facebook.com/docs/threads>`_ or report issues at https://github.com/LuisAlejandro/agoras/issues.